i-love-flamingo/flamingo-commerce/w3cDatalayer/Readme.md

 The templatefunc provides you access to the current requests datalayer.
 You can get the datalayer and you can modify it:

-For some values in the datalayer the template knows better than the backend what to put in:
+For some values in the datalayer the template knows better than the backend what to put in, so please call the approriate setter like this:
 ```
   - var result = w3cDatalayerService().setPageCategories("masterdata","brand","detail")
   - var result = w3cDatalayerService().setBreadCrumb("Home/Checkout/Step1")